xynny/RarePeople/README.md

 4. Rewards - Do people actually care about highfives on whatever that system is?
 Buy a card from a coworker with bitcoin as appreciation!

+5. Payment - Attach DBUs to our own blockchain tokens and sell them to customers!

 AND MANY MANY MORE...